-Information about Save the Rhino’s staff salaries
+Save the Rhino’s staff salaries

-- Director: Salary £25,000 per year plus employer’s pension contribution £8,000 per year
+- Chief Executive Officer: Salary £25,000 per year plus employer’s pension contribution £8,000 per year

-- Deputy Director: Salary £33,000 per year
+- Managing Director: Salary £33,000 per year

-- Other employees are paid between c. £18,000 (rounded to the nearest £1,000) and c. £25,000 per year (pro rata in the case of the part-time member of staff)
+- Other employees are paid between c. £18,000 (rounded to the nearest £1,000) and c. £29,000 per year

-- The total annual salary bill, excluding NI and PAYE, is c. £170,000
+- The total annual salary bill, excluding NI and PAYE, is c. £180,000

-The Director has particular responsibility for fundraising via grant applications to trusts, foundations, zoos and other grant-making organisations, which account for some 40-50% of the charity’s annual income.
-The Deputy Director is in charge of the day-to-day management of the team, finances and other resources, as well as demand reduction efforts in rhino-horn-user countries.
+Our MD, Susie Offord-Woolley is in charge of the day-to-day management of the team, finances and other resources, as well as demand reduction efforts in rhino-horn-user countries.